choishingwan/PRSice/docs/step_by_step.md

+# Background
+You will need to have basic understanding of Genome Wide Association Studies (GWAS) in order to be able to perform Polygenic risk score (PRS) analyses.
+If you are unfamiliar with GWAS, you can consider reading [this paper](https://www.ncbi.nlm.nih.gov/pubmed/29484742).

 # Input Data
 Here, we briefly discuss different input files required by PRSice:

 ## Base Dataset
 Base (i.e. GWAS) data must be provided as a whitespace delimited file containing association analysis results for SNPs on the base phenotype.
-PRSice has no problem reading in a gzipped base file.
+PRSice has no problem reading in a gzipped base file (need to have a **.gz** suffix).

-PLINK output is used, then please make sure there is a column for the effective allele (A1) and specify it with `--A1` option.
+If PLINK output is used, then please make sure there is a column for the effective allele (A1) and specify it with `--A1` option.

-On the other hand, if the base data follows other formats, then the column headers can be provided using the `--chr`, `--A1`, `--A2`, `--stat`, `--snp`, `--bp`, `--se`, `--pvalue` options
+If your base data follows other formats, then the column headers can be provided using the `--chr`, `--A1`, `--A2`, `--stat`, `--snp`, `--bp`, `--se`, `--pvalue` options

 !!! important

-    PRSice requires the base file to contain information of the effective allele (--A1), effect size estimates (--stat), p-value for association (--pvalue), and the SNP ID (--snp).
+    PRSice requires the base file to contain information of the effective allele (`--A1`), effect size estimates (`--stat`), p-value for association (`--pvalue`), and the SNP ID (`--snp`).

 If the input file does not contain a column header, the column can be specified using their index (start counting from 0) with the `--index` flag.